Prepare your teams for the human side of cyber risk and support your organisation’s alignment with NIST requirements.

 - NIST 2.0 vs. ISO 27001

-The National Institute of Standards and Technology (NIST) is a non-regulatory research agency of the U.S. Department of Commerce.
-What NIST develops – from atomic clocks and encryption standards to cyber security guidelines – serves as a global reference.
-The National Vulnerability Database (NVD) records security vulnerabilities based on the Security Content Automation Protocol (SCAP).
-For companies, this means they can keep track of vulnerabilities and automate large parts of the monitoring process.
+The National Institute of Standards and Technology (NIST) is a non-regulatory research agency within the US Department of Commerce.
+Its work spans atomic clocks and encryption standards to cybersecurity guidelines, all of which serve as global reference points.
+The National Vulnerability Database (NVD) catalogues security vulnerabilities using the Security Content Automation Protocol (SCAP), helping organisations stay on top of known weaknesses and automate much of their monitoring.

 NIST CSF 1.1 vs. 2.0: The most important changes